cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  * [Prototype 1: Reporting scams in a structured form](https://testing-sep6.herokuapp.com/p1) *(July 2019)*
  * [Prototype 2: Reporting scams in an open form](https://testing-sep6.herokuapp.com/p2) *(August 2019)*

-## What we learned from speaking to victims of cybercrime and police

-In Alpha we listened to what people need in a reporting system by interviewing victims of cybercrime (including small- and medium-sized businesses and the general public) and police of jurisdiction (including frontline staff, sergeants, investigators, call takers and victim services).

-In total we spoke with 60 victims and 14 police.
-As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.

-We began to understand reasons why victims don't report cybercrime:
-  - Victims feel embarrassed, ashamed, at fault
-  - Victims don’t know what their options are for reporting
-  - Victims had been disappointed or intimidated by law enforcement in the past

-We also learned about what data police need from a report to investigate:
-  - Suspect details
-  - Reporter contact information
-  - Dates, times and locations of the events
-  - How people where contacted
-  - What kind of technology was affected
-  - What was lost or damaged
-  - What was said or done for this to happen
-  - A statement in the first person
-  - A linear story and timeline
-  - Any supporting evidence

 ## What we learned from testing early concepts

 Early on, we built low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
 Here are a few of the insights we learned: